 People struggling with alcohol or drug addiction usually are not able to overcome addiction on their own.
-Treatment centers are an essential resource with individuals struggling with addiction issues.
+Treatment centers are essential resources for individuals struggling with addiction issues.
 Unfortunately, 40 to 60 percent of people who go through a rehab program relapse after leaving treatment.
-Part of this is due to the fact that the program wasn’t long enough, or the individual quit the program too soon due to personal reasons.
+Part of this is because the program wasn’t long enough, or the individual quit the program too soon due to personal reasons.
 Life skills training is essential for long-term recovery.

 Developing healthy life skills is essential to successful sobriety.
-Treatment centers provide the necessary tools, strategies and resources to help someone overcome his or her addiction problem.
-Life skills are important skills that a recovering addict takes with him as he re-enters his life.
+Treatment centers provide the necessary tools, strategies, and resources to help someone overcome his or her addiction problem.
+Life skills are essential skills that a recovering addict takes with him as he re-enters his life.

 According to the American Journal of Epidemiology, 27 percent of the people who start taking drugs die within 20 years.
 Life skills are essential for maintaining sobriety as well as improving one’s quality of life.
 These skills include such things as: